 The system needs to deal with a huge volume of read and write data, and their ratio will remain almost the same.
-Hence while designing the system, we should focus on optimizing the data exchange between client and server.
+So while designing the system, we should focus on optimizing the data exchange between client and server.

 At a high level, we need to store files and their metadata information like file name, file size, directory, etc., and who this file is shared with.
 So, we need servers to help the client upload/download files to cloud storage and some servers to facilitate updating metadata about files and users.
 We also need some mechanism to notify all clients whenever an update happens to synchronize their files.

 As shown in the diagram below, Block servers will work with the clients to upload/download files from cloud storage, and metadata servers will keep metadata of files updated in a SQL or NoSQL database.
 Synchronization servers will handle the workflow of notifying all clients about different changes for synchronization.